 The complete, harmonised database can also be deployed on a platform to be used as a dynamic planning tool by development partners.

 The immediate next step in improving the new methodology is to strengthen the communication and consultation between PARIS21, donors, and recipients.
 Benefits from such consultations would lead to further robust results by correcting erroneous information contained in IATI data, validating assumptions on the termination or continuation of projects in assumptions for forecasting, and enhancing data sharing in general.
-Consultations over ethe product will also help PARIS21 to shape its work in order to better meet the demand of its stakeholders.
+Consultations for this product will also help PARIS21 to shape its work in order to better meet the demand of its stakeholders.

-As the COVID-19 pandemic may affect donors’ GDP/GNI and, consequently, their ODA, some fluctuation in development financing can be expected.
+As the COVID-19 pandemic may affect donors’ GNI and consequently their ODA, some fluctuation in development financing for data and statistics can be expected.
 Despite the difficulty these anomalies will bring to the analyses, however, the transparency and timeliness of the information on funding to data and statistics have also become more relevant, as identified in Part I of PRESS 2020.
 The results from these analyses can play a crucial role in informing and supporting the statistics and development co-operation communities in their response to these challenges.

 Table 2: The sub-dataset of each Figure in PRESS 2020